acquitelol/elle/README.md

 2. Condition - The condition to break out of the loop
 3. Variable step - The amount that the variable should increase on each iteration.

-Essentially, the loop creates the variable defined in (1), and evaluates the block specified, aswell as the step in (3), until the condition defined in (2) is zero, when it returns to the main branch and continues execution.
+Essentially, the loop creates the variable defined in (1), and evaluates the block (code) specified, aswell as (3), until the condition defined in (2) is false (zero), when it returns to the main branch and continues execution.

 * For loop expressions can be wrapped in `()` but this is not mandatory
 * Basic example of a for loop that prints the digits 0-9 to the stdout: